Ask your vault

 01

-Onboarding points Twin at your Obsidian or Markdown folder.
-That becomes its home base.
+Onboarding points Twin at your Obsidian or Markdown folder and asks where quick notes should land.

 02